-Job Ilondanga was born and brought in Shinyalu a small agricultural village on the edge of Kakamega forest a rainforest easternmost remnant of once continuous forest spreading from Congo basin to East Africa and Central Africa.
+Job Ilondanga was born and brought up in Shinyalu a small agricultural village on the edge of the Kakamega forest a rainforest easternmost remnant of once continuous forest spreading from the Congo basin to East Africa and Central Africa.

-Kakamega forest has 380 tree species, 410 bird different species of which 194 species are forest dependant, two globally threatened bird species are known to occur in Kakamega forest; Chapin’s Flycatcher and Turner’s Eremomela.
-As a small boy Job Ilondanga started joining researchers, tourists into the forest which made him develop a great passion in nature at a tender age.
+Kakamega forest has 380 tree species, and 410 bird different species of which 194 species are forest dependent, two globally threatened bird species are known to occur in Kakamega forest; Chapin’s Flycatcher and Turner’s Eremomela.
+As a small boy, Job Ilondanga started joining researchers, and tourists in the forest which made him develop a great passion for nature at a tender age.
 At age 12 he used to accompany Dale Allen Zimmerman who has undertaken intensive bird research in Kenya.

-After his high school education he enrolled for a course in forestry.
-After training he was posted in Kakamega Forest, where he undertook many research projects on trees, butterflies, birds, primates, and reptiles (snakes), Kakamega forest has some the most dangerous and poisonous snakes found in Kenya
+After his high school education, he enrolled in a course in forestry.
+After training he was posted in Kakamega Forest, where he undertook many research projects on trees, butterflies, birds, primates, and reptiles (snakes), Kakamega Forest has some of the most dangerous and poisonous snakes found in Kenya

-Job Ilondanga has interacted with different ornithologists, entomologists, tourist, birdwatchers, amateur and twitchers, herpetologists, and botanists, both from local and international institutions doing research in the forest;
+Job Ilondanga has interacted with different ornithologists, entomologists, tourists, birdwatchers, amateur and twitchers, herpetologists, and botanists, both from local and international institutions doing research in the forest;

-This has made one of the most sought after guides in Kakamega forest.
+This has made him one of the most sought-after guides in the Kakamega forest.
 His knowledge about the forest biodiversity is vast, he knows where to locate the Kakamega forest specialties’ or elusive species with ease, and also he is very conversant with the forest butterflies which are more than 400 in the forest representing half of the total number of butterflies found in Kenya

 He is an active member of The Kakamega Environmental Education Programme (KEEP) a locally established initiative that aims to educate the local community and visitors on the wonders of the Kakamega Forest and the threats it’s under.